H1ghBre4k3r/dependory/README.md

 }
 ```

 Doing this, this class will be stored in your custom registry and not the the default one.
-This it also allows you, to scope your injections per module.
+This also allows you to scope your injections per module.

 ### Inject class properties